rbernardino/FSTools/README.md

 # FSTools
-PowerShell scripts in managing the filesystem.
+PowerShell scripts for managing the filesystem.